assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-draft8.md

         The value is 1 for this packet.

     1b  ServerSigKeyIncluded.
-        Set to 1 when ServerSigKey is included in the message.
+        Bit 0 is set 1 when ServerSigKey is included in the message.

     7b  Zero.
-        Bits set to 0.
+        Bits 1-6 are set to 0.